bpython/curtsies/readme.md

 -----------------------------------

-All sorts of string methods can be used on a FmtStr, so you can often use FmtStr objects where you had string in your program before:
+All sorts of string methods can be used on a FmtStr, so you can often use FmtStr objects where you had strings in your program before:

     >>> from fmtstr.fmtstr import *
     >>> f = blue(underline('As you like it'))